OE Corinthian

-• 140 years after the launch of its first luxury trains, the Orient Express legend continues with the unveiling of the world’s largest sailing ship, Orient Express Silenseas.
+- 140 years after the launch of its first luxury trains, the Orient Express legend continues with the unveiling of the world’s largest sailing ship, OE Corinthian.
 This revolution in maritime history is an ambitious undertaking that pushes the limits of what is possible.
 The result of a unique French partnership between world leader in hospitality Accor and Chantiers de l’Atlantique, a globally leading shipbuilding company, this extraordinary sailing yacht of the future with spectacular interiors will set sail in 2026.

-• A 220-meter-long ocean treasure with a tonnage of 25,200 UMS, Orient Express Silenseas will feature 50 Suites measuring on average 70-square-meters, including a monumental 1000-square-meter Presidential Suite, two swimming pools including a lap pool, two restaurants and a speakeasy bar.
+- A 220-meter-long ocean treasure with a tonnage of 26,200 UMS, OE Corinthian will feature 54 Suites measuring on average 70-square-meters, including a monumental 1000-square-meter Presidential Suite, two swimming pools including a lap pool, two restaurants and a speakeasy bar.
 The singular cruise ship will celebrate the Art of Travel à la Orient Express: the quintessence of luxury, absolute comfort and dreams.

-• A tribute to artists and culture, Orient Express Silenseas will invite guests to experience incredible shows in its Amphitheatre-Cabaret and a private recording studio will give a voice to the most beautiful melodies.
+- A tribute to artists and culture, OE Corinthian will invite guests to experience incredible shows in its Amphitheatre-Cabaret and a private recording studio will give a voice to the most beautiful melodies.
 This unique travel experience, guided by the winds, will feature spa treatments, meditation sessions and stopover explorations to discover cultural treasures that allow guests to completely unplug from reality and stop time.

 Main Features